 Dream-like hallucinations as you fall asleep or wake up

 When you wake up, you might also feel like you can’t move.
 These things happen because you enter REM sleep so fast and skip the normal NREM stages.

 Do you get out of bed and wander around at night without knowing it?
 Do people tell you the next morning about your crazy adventures, things you don’t remember?
 Sleepwalking happens when you’re moving from a deep stage to a lighter one.
 It’s most common in children between the ages of 4 and 8, but it can happen to anyone.

-Once your doctor looks at your habits and your health, he might refer you to a sleep clinic for testing.
+Once your doctor looks at your habits and your health, they might refer you to a sleep clinic for testing.
 A sleep study, or polysomnogram, records your brain activity, eye movements, and breathing.
 These patterns can point to 85 different possibilities, from night terrors to shift work sleep disorder.